 Student's Details Full Name: Date of Birth: Gender: Nationality: Course Start/End Date: Student ID Agent Details: Group Leader details: Preffered Language of Student: Is there any type of language support needed to talk with student?
-Does the student know the form is being If yes what did he/ she say?
-If no, why not? completed? incidents/conversations and the dates and hearsay .
-You must not ask leadin yourself. dent?
-Please provide a description of any that they occurred.
-You must clear what is fact g questions or try to investgate concern If an allegation of abuse has been made, give any de etails you have about the abuser.
+Does the student know the form is being completed?
+If yes what did he/ she say?
+If no, why not?
+Why are you concerned about this student?
+Please provide a description of any incidents/conversations and the dates that they occurred.
+You must clear what is fact and hearsay .
+You must not ask leading questions or try to investgate concern yourself.
+If an allegation of abuse has been made, give any det tails you have about the abuser.
 Does the student have any visible injury, or have they told you they have been injured?
 If yes has medical advice been sought?
 Your details: Full Name: Name and position this record was handed to: Position: Date and time the person above received this record: